 In 1989, Francine Shapiro (1995) noticed that the emotional distress accompanying disturbing thoughts disappeared as her eyes moved spontaneously and rapidly.
 She began experimenting with this effect and determined that when others moved their eyes, their distressing emotions also dissipated.
 She conducted a case study (1989b) and controlled study (1989a), and her hypothesis that eye movements (EMs) were related to desensitization of traumatic memories was supported.
 The role of eye movement had been previously documented in connection to cognitive processing mechanisms.
 A series of systematic experiments (Antrobus, 1973; Antrobus, Antrobus, & Singer, 1964) revealed that spontaneous EMs were associated with unpleasant emotions and cognitive changes.

-There have been 20 published studies that investigated the role of EMs in EMDR.
+There have been more than two dozen published randomized studies that investigated the role of EMs in EMDR.
 Studies have typically compared EMDR-with-EMs to a control condition in which the EM component was modified (e.g., EMDR-with-eyes-focused-and-unmoving).
 There have been four different types of studies: (1) case studies, (2) dismantling studies using clinical participants (3) dismantling studies using nonclinical analogue participants, and (4) component action studies in which eye movements are examined in isolation.

 A commonly proposed hypothesis is that dual attention stimulation elicits an orienting response.
 The orienting response is a natural response of interest and attention that is elicited when attention is drawn to a new stimulus.
 There are three different models for conceptualizing the role of the orienting response in EMDR: cognitive/information processing (Andrade et al., 1997; Lipke, 1999), neurobiological (Bergmann, 2000; Servan-Schreiber, 2000; Stickgold, 2002) and behavioral (Armstrong & Vaughan, 1996; MacCulloch & Feldman, 1996).
 These models are not exclusive; to some extent, they view the same phenomenon from different perspectives.
 Barrowcliff et al. (2001) posit that the orienting in EMDR is actually an “investigatory reflex,” that results in a basic relaxation response, upon determination that there is no threat; this relaxation contributes to outcome through a process of reciprocal inhibition.
 Others suggest that the inauguration of an orienting response may disrupt the traumatic memory network, interrupting previous associations to negative emotions, and allowing for the integration of new information.
 A study by Kuiken, Bears, Miall & Smitth (2001-2002) which tested the orienting response theory indicated that the eye movement condition was correlated with increased attentional flexibility.
 It is further possible that the orienting response induces neurobiological mechanisms, which facilitate the activation of episodic memories and their integration into cortical semantic memory (Stickgold, 2002).
-This theory has recently received experimental support (Christman and Garvey, in press).
-Further research is needed to test these hypotheses.
+According to Stickgold, the orienting response stimulates the same processes that occur during rapid eye movement sleep.

 Given the infancy of the field of neurobiology, the physiological foundations of all psychotherapies are currently unknown, and therefore, all neurobiological models of psychotherapy are speculative.
-Testing of hypotheses about EMDR’s neurological mechanisms awaits the development of advanced brain imaging techniques.
+Testing of hypotheses about the neurological mechanisms of any form of psychotherapy and most pharmaceuticals awaits the development of advanced brain imaging techniques.
 Hypotheses concerning EMDR’s neurobiological mechanisms are, at this time, purely speculative.

 Rauch, van der Kolk, and colleagues (1996) conducted positron emission studies of patients with PTSD in which they were exposed to vivid, detailed narratives which they had written about their own traumatic experiences.
 Patients showed heightened activity only in the right hemisphere, in the areas most involved in emotional arousal, and heightened activity on the right visual cortex, reflecting the flashbacks reported by these patients.
 Perhaps most significantly, Broca’s area - the part of the left hemisphere responsible for translating personal experiences into communicable language -“turned off”.
 These findings indicate that PTSD symptoms are reflected in actual changes in brain activity.